flowdock/api-docs/docs/Flows.md

     - `organization`: In addition to using the link, anyone in the organization can join the flow (it will be visible for them).

-**Note**: Flow IDs are currently in the form `:organization/:flow`, but this will change in future.
-IDs should be treated as opaque strings.
+**Note**: Flow IDs have historically been in the form `organization:flow`, but new flows are created with random IDs.

 ## List all Flows
 Lists the flows that the authenticated user has access to or can join to.